andreaperlato/bdonw/content/TheoryPost/2019-02-11-data-science-using-agile-methodology.md

 In other words, a data science project won't fit with into a traditional project management framework. </br>

-**HOW TO USE SUCcESS CRITERIA** </br>
+**HOW TO USE SUCCESS CRITERIA** </br>
 Thomas Edison said about a failed experiment that was not a fail.
-There is always learning something new and there is the opportunity to be free to try a different way.
-This is the same approach of a Data Science Team.
-They will run many experiments on the data and not every experiment leads to insights.
+There is always something new to learn from fails, and there is the opportunity to be free to try a different way.
+This is the same approach that Data Science Teams have.
+They run many experiments on the data and not every experiment leads to insights.
-It is a good idea to create sucess criteria, and objectives for the team.
-That is a good compromise between project management and data science.
+It is a good idea to create success criteria, and objectives for the team.
+That is a good compromise between project management and data science. </br>
 The goals are: </br>
 **Make the team transparent** and not isolated from the rest of the organiation. </br>
 **Try to solve large problems**, this means that the lead research needs to have ambitious questions.
 If the questions are too timid, then it might be difficult to sho results. </br>